-In 2014, after more than 57 years of practicing law, our founder, colleague and friend, Ron Meshbesher, retired.
+After more than 57 years of practicing law and 85 years of life, it is with deep sadness that we announce our founder, colleague and friend, Ron Meshbesher, passed away on June 13, 2018.

 Ron Meshbesher, one of the most well-known and well-respected lawyers in Minnesota, was the founder of Meshbesher & Spence.
 His unique experience in both civil and criminal courts was unparalleled.
 He began practicing law at the age of 24 in the Hennepin County Attorney’s Office as a prosecutor, where he tried 45 felony cases in his first three years with a 92% conviction rate.
 He founded this private practice in 1961, and continued his track record of success throughout his 50-year career at Meshbesher & Spence.